Spectral Methods in Microeconomics: Public Goods

 \section{Public Goods}

-The results just presented rely on global assumptions imposing specific, global functional forms on the utility functions $u_i$.
+The results just presented rely on assumptions imposing specific, global functional forms on the utility functions $u_i$.
 These assumptions are useful for illustrating certain phenomena sharply, but they are very unrealistic.

-It turns out centrality theory has fundamental manifestations in other economic models.
-We start with an example of this in a different domain, which also allows us to introduce some new economic ideas, building on our analysis of welfare and efficiency above.
+It turns out centrality theory has more fundamental manifestations, which do not rely on such assumptions.
+This section illustrates this and also introduces some new economic ideas, building on our analysis of welfare and efficiency above.

 Consider a set of $n$ agents, each choosing an action $x_i \geq 0$.
-The utility of agent $i$ is given by a strictly concave\footnote{For all $x,x'$ and all $\alpha \in (0,1)$, we have $u_i(\alpha x +(1-\alpha)x)>\alpha u_i(x) + (1-\alpha)u_i(x')$.} and continuously differentiable function $u_i(x_1, \ldots, x_n)$.
-We make the following assumptions: \begin{enumerate} \item \emph{Costly actions}: Each agent finds it costly to increase its action, holding others' actions fixed: $\frac{\partial u_i}{\partial x_i} < 0$ for all $i$. \item \emph{External benefits}: Utilities are nondecreasing in any other player's action: $\frac{\partial u_i}{\partial x_j} \geq 0$ for all $i \neq j$. \end{enumerate} The first assumption means that, holding others' actions fixed, agents would strictly prefer to reduce their own actions.\footnote{We can instantiate this with polynomials similar to those studied above, with a cost term of the form $-\gamma_i(x_i+c_i)^2$, making the costs of action large enough at $0$.
+The utility of agent $i$ is given by a strictly concave\footnote{For all $x,x'$ and all $\alpha \in (0,1)$, we have $u_i(\alpha x +(1-\alpha)x')>\alpha u_i(x) + (1-\alpha)u_i(x')$.} and continuously differentiable function $u_i(x_1, \ldots, x_n)$.
+We make the following assumptions: \begin{enumerate} \item \emph{Costly actions}: Utility is decreasing in one's own action, holding others' actions fixed: $\frac{\partial u_i}{\partial x_i} < 0$ for all $i$. \item \emph{External benefits}: Utility is nondecreasing in any other player's action: $\frac{\partial u_i}{\partial x_j} \geq 0$ for all $i \neq j$. \end{enumerate} The first assumption means that, holding others' actions fixed, agents would always strictly prefer to reduce their own actions.\footnote{We can instantiate this with polynomials similar to those studied above, with a cost term of the form $-\gamma_i(x_i+c_i)^2$, making the costs of action large enough at $0$.
 This means that the only Nash equilibrium is $x=0$.} The second means that each agent's action is at worst neutral for others.
-If $x_i$ represents something like mitigating environmental harms or investing in technologies that produce clean energy, a Nash equilibrium outcome can be a tragedy: actions that are unilaterally best responses yield outcomes worse than some other available outcomes.
+If $x_i$ represents something like mitigating environmental harms or investing in technologies that produce clean energy, a Nash equilibrium outcome can be a tragedy: actions that are unilaterally best responses yield outcomes worse---perhaps much worse---than some other available outcomes.
 Our main question of this section is: if agents want to improve on the non-cooperative status quo of $0$---e.g., by negotiating a like-for-like agreement in which they commit to all provide more effort---when is this possible?

 To discuss improvements to the $x=0$ status quo, we introduce some welfare theory that goes beyond the simple utilitarian notion we studied via $V(x)$ above.